GenomicsMLI-DFO/MLI_metabar_pipeline/README.md

 - R and Rstudio
 - FastQC
+- MultiQC
 - cutadapt

+Check that this work :
+system2("fastqc", "--help")

+MultiQC and cutadapt from python environment - should be added to the R path.
+Can be done as:

+# Add python env to this specific project
+Sys.setenv(PATH = paste(c("/home/genleia/Documents/PythonVenv/GenoBaseEnv/bin",
+                          Sys.getenv("PATH")),
+                        collapse = .Platform$path.sep))

 ### Before starting an analysis

 - Put raw read files in 00_Data/01a_RawData (see examples)
 - Put metadata in 00_Data/00_FileInfos (see examples)

+SeqInfo.csv

 - Install the depending R package : `...`